 Your gift enables us to help Odyssey students and graduates with both their educational and personal expenses while they attend college.
 Additionally, your support makes Odyssey Junior possible, helping whole families become more excited about learning and more hopeful about the future.
-Become a:

 • Patron for $2,500+

 • Sponsor for $1,000